 She had wanted to get together with friends on a Friday night.
 Around ten, she told me.
 She was in the shower around 12:30 (she has no sense of timing) and she made the loudest racket I’ve ever heard in a shower and I watched her through the security cameras loading the car and getting even more prepared, which took another 45 minutes, and then I watched her drive off.

 In the morning I awoke and went in to shower only to find she’d ripped the shower head off the wall.

 Now, my blood pressure had gotten dangerously high the previous week.
 My anxiety was out of sight and I had no more drugs, so I really wanted to see a doctor, and soon.

-I found myself in the hospital emergency room, albeit locked in, within a very short time.
+I quickly found myself in the hospital emergency room, albeit locked in.
 The nurse taking my blood pressure took a look at the numbers, and then did a double take.
 It was 211/110.
 I looked up at her, “Crash cart?”
 She laughed.

 But back at the ranch, she wouldn’t let anyone touch “her stuff” and threatened to call the sheriff if they did.
 She put it all in my barn and fastened a lock on the door.

 My buddy who had arrived from Texas called and said he needed money to put her up in a hotel room for one night.
 I sent it to him.
 After that she quickly found out she was on her own, though she seemed to expect my buddy to pick her up and ferry her somewhere.
 Instead, he went through her stuff finding my stuff.
 Approximately $2,000 worth of my property was found stashed away in “her stuff.”

 I’m not a materialist.
 I could give a crap about “things,” but I am a utilitarian.
 Things have their use.
 She’s the second housekeeper to walk off with my Canon Stabilizing Binoculars.
 But this time, we found them in her “stuff.”